 Mr Goode was still superintendent in 1920 but died in 1926.
 In 1930, Mr A.L.
 Brackey was known to be in charge of the establishment.

 In 1933, the Glamorganshire Farm School became an Approved School, one of the new institutions introduced by the 1932 Children and Young Persons Act to replace the existing system of Reformatories and Industrial Schools.

 The School accommodated up to 70 Senior Boys aged between their 14th and 17th birthdays at their date of admission.
 The training offered by the School included instruction in farming, gardening and carpentry.

-Mostsof the original School buildings were demolished during the early part of the 1990s, Beaufort House became private housing, and a new secure unit, ‘Hillside’ for young offenders was erected on the site in 1996.
+Most of the original school buildings were demolished during the early part of the 1990s, Beaufort House became private housing, the playing field were developed for housing, and a new secure unit, Hillside, for young offenders was built on the site in 1996.

 “Hillside Secure Centre opened in November 1996.
 It is located within the County Borough of Neath Port Talbot.
 Responsibility for the management of the service rests with the Department for Social Services and Housing.
 The Council intends that the Centre should operate on a self-financing basis.

 The Centre was purpose built.
 It accommodates 18 young people living in three separate living units of six beds.
 One of the units is routinely used for boys subject to Section 91 orders, who are serving custodial sentences of between one year and life.